-HomeStartup InsightMalaysia Startup Ecosystem 2024 Roadmap
+HomeStartup InsightMalaysia Startup Ecosystem 2025 Roadmap

-Malaysia Startup Ecosystem 2024 Roadmap
+Malaysia Startup Ecosystem 2025 Roadmap

-Malaysia, located in Southeast Asia with Kuala Lumpur as its capital, has a stable startup scene in 2024.
+Malaysia, located in Southeast Asia with Kuala Lumpur as its capital, has a stable startup scene in 2025.
 The country is ranked 43rd globally and 3rd in Southeast Asia for startups.
-With a population of 34.3 million, Malaysia is noted for its strong startup ecosystem in sectors like Edtech, E-commerce and Retail, and Marketing and Sales.
+With a population of app.
+34.3 million, Malaysia is noted for its strong startup ecosystem in sectors like Edtech, E-commerce and Retail, and Marketing and Sales.
 It has three cities in the global top 1000 for startups, making it a leading location in Southeast Asia for new businesses.
-Additionally, Malaysia is ranked 36th out of 133 countries on the Global Innovation Index.
+Additionally, Malaysia is ranked 33th out of 133 countries on the Global Innovation Index.

-Startup Ecosystem of Malaysia
+Malaysia Startup Ecosystem 2025

 Digital Penang